bkamins/JuliaCon2020-DataFrames-Tutorial/README.md

 ## Preparing for running the tutorial

-All the examples are prepared under Julia 1.5.0-rc1.0, as I expect that 1.5 will be released soon.
+All the examples are prepared under Julia 1.5.3.
 If you use any other version of Julia 1.x the examples should just work (if they do not please let me know via an Issue).
 In such a case you should change the kernel in the Jupyter Notebook to match the one Julia version you have installed.

 Before you start please make sure that you have all the required packages installed.
 The simplest way to do it is to perform the following steps